VncntDzn/vncntdzn/README.md

 ### I'm currently working for Plooma as a software developer 💻.
 Plooma is a start-up company here in the Philippines.
 Before that I worked for Health Maintenance Inc. as a Web Developer and build many things for HMI.

-As of 2021, I'm planning to use React as my primary library for frontend development but open for any interesting frontend frameworks.
- My techstack: React, React-Native, Vue.js, AWS, Firebase, MySQL, Node.js and Express.
+As of 2021, my techstack: React, React-Native, Vue.js, AWS, Firebase, MySQL, Node.js and Express.

- - I built several projects using Vue.js, Express.js and MySQL.
+ - I built several projects using Vue.js / React, Express.js and MySQL.
  - I'm also one of the developer of our school's website before I was studying.
  - I'm also one of the two developers of my previous company's official website and the developer of the admin panel for that website.